moccu/systemjs-pluginbuilder/README.md

 The default value of this option is ```systemjs```.

 **Attention:** When using ```jspm``` as builder, the ```configPath``` option will be ignored.
-The builder uses the con figured path to the configfile inside the
+The builder uses the configured path to the config file inside the
 ```package.json```.
 You also should not rewrite the ```baseURL``` property using
 the ```config``` option.
 This value can be defined in the ```package.json``` too.